Skip to main content

 Article VI - Amendment of Bylaws

-The Alumni Association bylaws must be reviewed annually and may be altered, amended or repealed and new Bylaws may be adopted by a quorum vote of the Board at any meeting of the Board, provided that within at least five (5) business days written notice of the proposed amendment shall have been delivered to each Director prior to such meeting.
+The Alumni Association bylaws must be reviewed annually and may be altered, amended, or repealed, and a quorum vote of the Board may adopt new Bylaws at any meeting of the Board, provided that within at least five (5) business days, written notice of the proposed amendment shall have been delivered to each Director prior to such meeting.
 The Bylaws also may be amended in any other manner provided by law.

 Article VII - Association Dissolution